-When social scientists and their audiences interpret the findings of an empirical study, they regularly rely on identifying assumptions.
-These (often irrefutable) assumptions enable the research community to draw clear-cut conclusions from observations.
-For instance, assuming that the assignment of agents into treatments was random, and therefore treatable as a "natural experiment," legitimizes a causal interpretation of the difference between the treatments' outcomes.
-Sometimes the identifying assumption is unstated.
-For example, interpreting the behavior of experimental subjects relies on the implicit assumption that subjects do not change their behavior merely because the experimenter observes them.
-Such assumptions are rarely perfectly valid, and yet researchers interpret observations as if they are.
+In economics and other social sciences, researchers and their audiences regularly rely on identifying assumptions to communicate and to interpret empirical findings.
+These (often untestable) assumptions enable the research community to draw clear-cut conclusions from observations.
+For instance, assuming that the assignment of agents into treatments was random allows a causal interpretation of the difference between the treatments' outcomes.
+Such assumptions rarely hold exactly, so researchers tend to focus on and learn from the settings in which plausible identification can be achieved.